 8.1 Set Event Hint

 Select the events to hint in alarm center.

-- 1. Click 🕘 at the upper-right corner. - 2.
-Set Exception, Basic Event, or Smart Event as your desire.
+- 1. Click 🚺 in the upper-right corner of local menu to enter alarm center. - 2.
+Select Exception, Basic Event, or Smart Event to configure as your desire.